Bartholin gland carcinoma

 Bartholin gland carcinoma is a type of cancer of the vulva arising in the Bartholin gland.
 It typically presents with a painless mass at one side of the vaginal opening in a female of middle-age and older, and can appear similar to a Bartholin cyst.
 The mass may be big or small, may be deep under skin or appear nearer the surface with overlying ulceration.
 Average age at presentation is 53-years.

 The tumor can become large before a woman is aware of symptoms.
 One of the first symptoms can be painful sex.
-In other instances there may be a mass or ulcer in the vulva area.
-Many clinicians assume that an enlarged Bartholin gland is malignant in postmenopausal woman until proven otherwise.
+In other instances, there may be a mass or ulcer in the vulva area.
+Many clinicians assume that an enlarged Bartholin gland is malignant in a postmenopausal woman until proven otherwise.
 The growth of the tumor can spread to nearby areas such as the ischiorectal fossa and inguinal lymph nodes.
 Approximately 50% of bartholin gland carcinomas originate from squamous cell carcinomas.
 Another uncommon characteristic of Bartholin gland malignancies is that the growth of a lesion originates from the three types of epithelial tissue present in the gland: mucinous, transitional, and squamous.

-It is rare, accounts for less than 1% of all female genital tract cancer and less than 5% of all vulva cancer.
+It is rare, accounting for less than 1% of all female genital tract cancers and less than 5% of all vulva cancers.